-If you are looking to know whether you can use Mi TVs, specifically the new models, the Mi TV 4X as PC Monitors?
+If you want to know whether you can use Mi TVs, specifically the new models, the Mi TV 4X, as PC Monitors?
 Since they are 4K TVs, meaning they have a resolution of 3840×2160 pixels.

 We find that out in this article

-Before we get to address the question of whether the Mi TV 4X can be used as a PC monitor, you should be aware that, to use smart TV as a monitor, you should look for a few things on the TV.
+Before addressing whether the Mi TV 4X can be used as a PC monitor, you should be aware that you should look for a few things on the TV to use smart TV as a monitor.

 - Chroma 444 Support